hao-cheng/ee596_spr2019_lab2/README.md

 ```

 * Read the [Training Data Format](https://rasa.com/docs/nlu/dataformat/) to understand different data formats you can use for training RASA-NLU models.
-For your convenience, We have converted the ATIS dataset into `json` files in the folder `atis_json`.
+For your convenience, we have converted the ATIS dataset into `json` files in the folder `atis_json`.

 * Train a RASA-NLU model.
 In the folder `ee596_spr2019_lab2`, run
 ```